-Another one of today’s popular prioritization techniques is the Kano Model.
+Another popular prioritization technique used by our team is the Kano Model.

-As its biggest advantage, the Kano method approaches feature prioritization from the perspective of the actual users of a product or a service.
+The strength of the Kano model is that it approaches feature prioritization from the perspective of the actual users of a product or a service.
 At the same time, its complexity is a handicap as well.

-Compared to the hierarchy of needs, it differentiates only three broader categories:
+Compared to the hierarchy of needs, it differentiates only three categories: threshold, performance and excitement features.

-Whereas the latter represents the product team (feature implementation quality), the former defines its possible success in a target audience.
+Whereas the latter represents the product team (the quality of implementation of the feature), the former defines its product vision (its possible success within a target audience).